amandasd/L2G-LAMMPS/lennard-jones/README.md

 ## Environment variable

-Define the `LAMMPS_DIR` environment variable in `scripts/submit.sh` according to the directory where your 'lmp' executable is located.
+Define the `LAMMPS_DIR` environment variable in `scripts/submit.sh` according to the directory where your `lmp` executable is located.

 ## Run on Cori GPU